GoogleCloudPlatform/chef-google-compute/README.md

   character, which cannot be a dash.

 * `network` -
+  Required.
 URL of the network resource for this firewall rule.
 If not specified when creating a firewall rule, the default network is used: global/networks/default
   If you choose to specify this property, you can specify the network as